-Beaches also erode as sea level rises.
+Beaches erode as sea level rises.
 A higher ocean level makes it more likely that storm waters will wash over a barrier island or open new inlets.
-The United States Geological Survey estimates that Fenwick Island could be broken up by new inlets or lost to erosion if sea level rises three feet by the year 2100, unless people take measures to reduce erosion.
-Estuarine beaches may also be eliminated in some areas.
+The United States Geological Survey estimates that barrier islands of the New Jersey shore from Bay Head to Cape May would be broken up by new inlets or lost to erosion if sea level rises three feet by the year 2100, unless people take actions to reduce erosion.
+Bay beaches may also be eliminated in some areas.
 Many of Delaware Bay's beaches are narrow, with wetlands immediately inland.
-Along parts of Delaware Bay and the Delaware River, people have built walls or other shore protection structures that eliminate the beach once the shore erodes up to them.
+Along parts of Delaware Bay and bay sides of most barrier islands, people have built walls and other shore protection structures that eliminate the beach once the shore erodes up to them.